Building B2B Self-Service Buyer Portals with Elastic Path

 B2B catalogues often have characteristics that do not exist in B2C:

-• Technical documentation.
+Technical documentation.
 B2B buyers need access to specification sheets, safety data sheets, CAD drawings, and installation guides alongside the product listing.
 The portal should serve these documents directly.
+In a composable ecommerce architecture, it is crucial to activate and utilize the entire product record across multiple channels, ensuring all product data and documentation are accessible and consistent wherever customers interact.

 Bulk Ordering and Quick Order